AlanWarren/rocket/README.md

 # rocket
-vim colorscheme with support for many languages
+I've decided to share my colorscheme for vim.
+It's been my daily driver for the past 10 years, and changed a lot along the ways.

 Notes
 -----
-1. Supports many different languages, and is very opinionated about it
+1. Supports many different languages.
 2. Has many different non-default highlight groups.
-This suits me.
 3. Intended for True Color for the time being.
-256 colors will come later.

 ![Screenshot](https://i.imgur.com/sIAHa1J.png)